-building and development opportunities this can provide, while DRR addresses hazardous extremes. $^{29}$

-- 40. Measures that fall under CCA and DRR in the realm of climate risk management include soil and water conservation, watershed restoration, reforestation, building settlements in safer zones, improving vulnerability and risk assessment, developing early warning systems, institutional capacity development, and ex-ante financing structures to pool risk, such as index-based weather insurance.
-They also include public safety nets for those affected by disasters, and social protection programmes to address the underlying drivers of vulnerability. - 41.
+- 39. There are two critical distinctions between DRR and CCA: DRR tackles the risks of geophysical hazards such as earthquakes, while adaptation does not; and CCA considers the long-term adjustment to changes in mean climatic conditions, including the resilience building and development opportunities this can provide, while DRR addresses hazardous extremes.29 - 40.
+According to the literature, measures that fall under CCA and DRR in the field of climate risk management include soil and water conservation, watershed restoration, reforestation, building settlements in safer zones, improving vulnerability and risk assessment, developing early warning systems, institutional capacity development and ex-ante financing structures to pool risk such as index-based weather insurance.
+They also include public safety nets for those affected by disasters, and social protection programmes to address the underlying drivers of vulnerability.
+30 - 41.
 Recognizing the strong links between DRR and CCA, WFP amalgamated its climate change and DDR teams into a single Climate Change and Disaster Risk Reduction Office in 2009.
-This aligns WFP with the current trend among United Nations, NGO and donor partners. - 42.
-There is growing consensus that in view of climate change, where possible, humanitarian action should address the underlying causes of vulnerability before and during crises and should strengthen vulnerable communities' resilience to future shocks. - 43.
-Many adaptation approaches that address the drivers of vulnerability to climate change overlap with the development agenda.
-Adaptation and development form a "necessarily integrated agenda" that, together with DRR, brings humanitarian and development actors closer together as they confront the climate change challenge.
+This aligns WFP with the current trend among United Nations, NGO and donor partners.31